You’ve may have heard about it Grant Management.

 Spend Grant Funds

-This is where the rubber meets the road when it comes to Federal grant management.
-(And procurement procedures often get overlooked in the rush to spend the grant funds!)
+(Procurement procedures often get overlooked in a rush to spend the grant funds!)

-You should include your procedures and processes for:
+You should include your procedures and processes for the following:

 - Procurement procedures